-The Issue is a very competent theme with a selection of layout types to choose from.
+The Issue is a very competent, fully responsive magazine theme for WordPress with a selection of layout types to choose from.
 Some manage to combine minimalism with magazine layouts while others are more colourful or feature-packed.
 All of them load quickly, look good and can make a compelling web page.

 The Issue provides clean designs that let your content shine.
 This would work exceptionally well for some magazine sites.
 The theme also supports most WordPress plugin types and includes social elements, ads, custom widgets, Lightbox and a host of other features too.